Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3, no other Components.

 Instead of steel or Stone your main components are made from wood and leaves.
-You gain the following benefits.

 * While in a forest or similar biome, while you remain motionless, you are indistinguishable from a normal tree.
 * Once per day you can drink water as an action to regain hit points equal to 1d6 + your Constitution modifier.